 - Probably the most important tip – don’t leave your baby without a supervision.
 Baby falling from a changing table may get serious injuries, therefore, always have one hand on your baby.
 We all know how it is with kids – you just have to leave them for 1 second and that’s enough for something bad to happen.

 I truly hope that this article helped you choosing a changing table for your baby or at least throw some ideas.
 If you still haven’t decided to get one or not, think about your body and what it will take managing without one.
 I surely think body strains are not worth 100$.
-When you’re done using it or don’t need it anymore, you can always give it someone who needs one or just transfrom it into a dresser if that’s possible.
+When you’re done using it or don’t need it anymore, you can always give it someone who needs one or just transform it into a dresser if that’s possible.
 For other ideas, I advise checking out Baby List’s top changing table picks or Mom tricks picks.